plankobostjan/fileCleaner/README.md

 I've written this program for myself.<br>
 Fell free to use this program.
 <b>BUT:</b><br>
   I don't guarantee that it will work for you.
-I'm also not responsible for damage (lost files, ...) that this program my couse.
+I'm also not responsible for damage (lost files, ...) that this program my cause.

 Program does not permanently delete files.
 It send them to trash.